mrind3v/payment-wallet-system/README.md

-This is how the application.properties file inside resources directory should look liks:
+This is how the application.properties file inside resources directory should look like:
 ```shell
 spring.application.name=DATABASE_NAME